Repealing Civil Rights Law 50-a

 While there isn’t a “one-size-fits-all” solution to these issues, we think there are some shared values and basic practices that can help manage collections of human rights videos as safely and ethically as possible.
 For example, if groups documenting police abuse across the U.S. used similar data models and collection processes, this would make the data easier to share across groups and lead to more robust datasets.

-WITNESS is working with groups like Berkeley Copwatch to test our learnings and the tools we created for this project with El Grito, and hope to continue this process with others.
-We are also working with data scientists, journalists, archivists, lawyers and activists around the world to further discuss these values and document, test and create innovative solutions.
+WITNESS will continue to collaborate with community groups, data scientists, journalists, archivists, lawyers and activists around the world to further discuss these values and document, test and create innovative solutions.

 Get in touch if you’d like to share your thoughts or feedback.